cloudflare/cloudflare-docs/content/registrar/faq.md

 {{</faq-item>}}

 {{<faq-item>}}
-{{<faq-question level=3 text="I registered my domain for 10 years at another registrar.
-If I transfer it to Cloudflare will I gain another year?" >}}
+{{<faq-question level=3 text="If I registered my domain for 10 years at another registrar, will I gain another year if I transfer it to Cloudflare?" >}}

 {{<faq-answer>}}